-The matrix elements have to be stored in the following order: Z11, Z12, Z13, Z14, Z21, Z22, ...
 Seven extinction matrix elements are independent (cp.
 Mishchenko et al. [2002], p.55).
-The elements being equal for single particles should still be the equal for a distribution as we get the total extinction just by adding.
-Here we need only the incoming grids, so the size of ext_mat_data is:
+The elements being equal for single particles are equal for a distribution, too, as total extinction is derived by summing up individual contribution.
+Extinction matrix generally only depends on the incident direction, hence the size of ext_mat_data is